sigsum/sigsum/proposals/2023-09-on-releases.md

 # How Sigsum could do software releases, take one

-This document proposes how Sigsum could get started with releases.
-Don't let perfect be the enemy of good enough.
-Several iterations on this are anticipated.
+This document proposes how Sigsum could do releases.
+The goal is define something that is good enough to **get started**, in particular for the log-go repository and its `sigsum-log-primary` and `sigsum-log-secondary` tools.

+This proposal is expected to be directly applicable to releases of our other repositories with CLI tools.
+It is also expected that we will have to iterate on this process/proposal over time.
+Please add any suggestions that you think can be omitted in this initial stage at the end, see "Future ideas" section.

 ## Background